typora/support.typora.io/_posts/2016-01-01-Markdown Reference.md

 [id]: http://example.com/  "Optional Title Here"
 ```

-In typora, they will be rendered like:
+In Typora, they will be rendered like:

 This is [an example][id] reference-style link.